Matt Olson Player Props: Braves vs. Brewers

 Matt Olson At The Plate

+- Olson leads Atlanta with 99 hits, batting .256 this season with 54 extra-base hits.

-- Among the qualifying hitters in baseball, he ranks 80th in batting average, 26th in on-base percentage, and fifth in slugging.
+- Among the qualified batters in MLB, he ranks 73rd in batting average, 27th in on-base percentage, and third in slugging.

-- Olson has driven home a run in 43 games this year (43.0%), including more than one RBI in 21.0% of his games and producing three or more of his team's runs on 11 occasions..
+- Olson has an RBI in 44 of 101 games this year, with multiple RBI in 22 of them.
+He has also driven in three or more of his team's runs in 11 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.